eclipse-iofog/iofog-platform/README.md

 | `iofogUser_password`   | *password(length >=8) for user registeration with controller*|
 | `iofogctl_namespace`   | *namespace to be used with iofogctl commands*                |

-## iofogctl for Agent Configuration

-If you plan to use snapshot repo, you will need to provide package cloud token, leave it empty if installing released version.

 ### Helpful Commands

 - Login to gcloud: `gcloud auth login`